franklintra/elevenlabs-android/README.md

 - Ensure microphone permission is granted at runtime
 - If reconnect hangs, verify your app calls `session.endSession()` and that you start a new session instance before reconnecting
 - For emulators, verify audio input/output routes are working; physical devices tend to behave more reliably

----

-## License

-Copyright (c) ElevenLabs.
-All rights reserved.
-See your commercial agreement for terms.